ricado-group/js-api-client/README.md

 npm install @ricado/api-client
 ```

-The `src` folder contains ES6 code.
+The `src` folder contains ESNext code.

-The `dist` folder contains ES5 transpiled code and is the default export for this module.
+The `dist` folder contains ES6 transpiled code and is the default export for this module.

 ## Usage

 `@ricado/api-client` mirrors the published API Docs.
-All interaction is through stateless functions (namely Controllers).
+All interaction is through stateless functions in Controllers.

 ```javascript
 const api = require('@ricado/api-client');